FoxShell/vfp.axios/README.md

 # vfp.axios

-Rest Client, Web request from VFP
+Rest Client, Web request from VFP.
+Works on VFP Advanced 64 bits!

 # Be an sponsor